Unethical human experimentation: Empire of Japan

 Human subject research in Japan began in World War II.
 It continued for some years after.
 Unit 731, a department of the Imperial Japanese Army located near Harbin (then in the puppet state of Manchukuo, in northeast China), experimented on prisoners by conducting vivisections, dismemberments, and bacterial inoculations.
 It induced epidemics on a very large scale from 1932 onward through the Second Sino-Japanese War.
 It also conducted biological and chemical weapons tests on prisoners and captured POWs.
-With the expansion of the empire during World War II, similar units were set up in conquered cities such as Nanking (Unit 1644), Beijing (Unit 1855), Guangzhou (Unit 8604) and Singapore (Unit 9420).
-After the war, Supreme Commander of the Occupation Douglas MacArthur gave immunity in the name of the United States to Shiro Ishii and all members of the units in exchange for all of the results of their experiments.
+With the expansion of the empire during World War II, similar units were set up in conquered cities such as Nanjing (Unit 1644), Beijing (Unit 1855), Guangzhou (Unit 8604) and Singapore (Unit 9420).
+After the war, Supreme Commander of the Occupation Douglas MacArthur gave immunity in the name of the United States to Shirō Ishii and all members of the units in exchange for all of the results of their experiments.
 The United States blocked Soviet access to this information.
 The Soviets prosecuted some of the Unit 731 members during its Khabarovsk War Crime Trials.

 In November 2006, Doctor Akira Makino confessed to Kyodo news that he had performed surgery and amputations on condemned prisoners, including women and children, in 1944 and 1945 while he was stationed on Mindanao.
-Most of Makino's victims were Moro Muslims.AFP Japanese veteran haunted by WWII surgical killings 2007.Parry, "The Australian" Dissect them alive: chilling Imperial that order could not be disobeyed 2007.
+Most of Makino's victims were Moro Muslims.
 In 2007, Doctor Ken Yuasa testified to The Japan Times and said that he believes that at least 1,000 persons working for the Shōwa regime, including surgeons, conducted surgical research in mainland China.

 State of Japan

 In incidents throughout the 1950s, former Unit 731 members infected prisoners and mental health patients with deadly diseases.
 In 1958, a large number of infants were brought to Kobe Medical School and forcibly administered sugar by having needles inserted through their noses and into their stomachs.
 A tube was inserted into their anuses to determine how the sugar was processed by their digestive systems.
 Many of the infants experienced diarrhea and anal bleeding.
 The parents were never informed that their children were being used as test subjects.

+The US army and Japanese government they installed refused to help Japanese atomic bomb victims (Hibakusha) and instead collected data on them and took samples of their organs after they died.
+The US military paid Japanese members of Unit 731 to conduct experiments on Japanese people in Japan in 1952, with a Japanese girl dying after multiple Japanese babies were deliberately infected with E. coli bacteria at Nagoya City University Hospital by Jiro Ogawa.
+Japanese patients at a mental hospital were infected with scrub typhus in 1953–1956 with one of them killing himself to escape the torture and another 9 Japanese patients died of the typhus itself.